LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

    standard

-Logtalk needs access to the predicate property ``built_in`` to properly compile objects and categories that contain Prolog built-in predicates calls.
+Logtalk needs access to the predicate property ``built_in`` to properly compile objects and categories that contain Prolog built-in predicate calls.
 In addition, some Logtalk built-ins need to know the dynamic/static status of predicates to ensure correct application.
 The ISO standard for Prolog modules defines a ``predicate_property/2``